-- Annual flight limits are intended to protect park soundscapes, visitor experience, cultural resources, wilderness character, and wildlife. - Condition that commercial air tours will fly no lower than 2,600 ft.
-AGL, referencing the topographic high point within 1⁄2 mile of the flight path, complies with guidance for raptor protection including threatened, endangered and migratory birds as stated in the U.S. Fish and Wildlife Service Guidelines for Raptor Protection from Human and Land Use Disturbances (2002).
+- Annual flight limits are intended to protect park soundscapes, visitor experience, cultural resources, wilderness character, and wildlife. - The condition that commercial air tours will fly no lower than 2,900 ft.
+AGL complies with guidance for raptor protection including threatened, endangered and migratory birds, notably the Mexican spotted owl, southwestern willow flycatcher, and yellow-billed cuckoo (U.S. Fish and Wildlife Service Guidelines for Raptor from Human and Land Use Disturbances, 2002). - Reducing the intensity of air tour noise to visitors on the ground would improve wilderness character and visitor experience. - Total number of air tours proposed under this draft ATMP would be consistent with the existing air tours reported over the Park. - Operator training/education and annual meeting facilitate effective implementation of the ATMP.